ojobabs/ojobabs/README.md

 # Hey there!
 ## I'm Babatunde Ojo.
 (Cloud Engineer and software developer)
-  - I love automation and simplicity in web solutions.
+  - I love automation and simplicity in software solutions.
-  - I read journals about AI, when i'm not coding.
+  - I read journals about AI,Cloud and Devops when i'm not coding.
-  - I listen to cool, soul-lifting music when not reading.
+  - I listen to music when not reading.

 * ❶ Learning Infrastructure as a code(IAC)
 * ✅ learnt deep learning with data science Nigeria. #Completed
 * ✅ Did a refresher course on Machine Learning with [Hamoye Internship](https://github.com/HamoyeHQ). #Completed